IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Ninja's Stash: there is now a limit to how many summoned attacks you can spawn in rapid succession

--Nerfed Cosmic Cocktail: all of its spawned projectiles now only have a 12.5% chance to crit when they normally would crit
+-Nerfed Cosmic Cocktail: all of its spawned projectiles now only have a 12.5% chance to crit when they normally would crit, Use time has been increased to 60 frames (from 40)

 -Nerfed Kou Sash and Shin Sash: crit chance boost was incorrect and has been lowered